Learning the Crystal Structure Genome for Property Classification: Results and discussion

-\autoref{fig:fig3}b-e present the model performance with different perturbations to the input diffraction patterns.
-We find that the metal-insulator classifier is significantly more robust against random scaling of the intensity values than other classifiers, where it is still able to achieve $\mathrm{AUC}=0.92$ with random intensities (see $\varphi_{2}$ in \autoref{fig:fig3}b).
-The performance of the bulk modulus and shear modulus classifiers reduce from 0.95 to 0.88, and from 0.88 to 0.81, respectively.
+\autoref{fig:fig4}b-e present the model performance with different perturbations to the input diffraction patterns.
+We find that the metal-insulator classifier is significantly more robust against random scaling of the intensity values than other classifiers, where it is still able to achieve $\mathrm{AUC}=0.89$ with random intensities (see $\varphi_{2}$ in \autoref{fig:fig4}b).
+The performance of the bulk modulus and shear modulus classifiers reduce from 0.95 to 0.87, and from 0.86 to 0.78, respectively.
 Notably, we achieve a truly composition-free model after random scaling of the materials diffraction intensity values.
 The model completely loses information about atomic number and electron density in this case, but it is still aware of which $\mathbf{g}_{hkl}$ points are symmetric and their spatial distributions.
 Our findings here suggest that the metal-insulator classifier relies mostly on the spatial symmetry of the diffraction patterns, while the elasticity-property classifiers depend more on the absolute intensities, which encode the electron density.

-All models exhibit inferior performance with only systematic absence information, as indicated by the gray curves ($\varphi_{3}$ in \autoref{fig:fig3}b-e).
-The results here are reasonable, because we lose some symmetry information as all finite diffraction intensity values become unit intensity.
-We conclude that the model learns distinct patterns for different target materials properties, and is able to capture the physically meaningful features (e.g., spatial symmetry of diffraction patterns) to learn the materials structural genome and make property predictions.
+All models exhibit inferior performance with only systematic absence information ($\varphi_{3}$ in \autoref{fig:fig4}b-e).
+The results here are reasonable, because we further lose some symmetry information as all finite diffraction intensity values become unit intensity.

-Moreover, we would like to point out that although the AUC value of the metal-insulator classifier using only systematic absence information is 0.85, the useful information extracted by the model is in fact limited.
-We notice that only with 3 diffraction points (shown in \autoref{fig:fig3}a), the model is able to achieve an AUC of 0.81.
-This result indicates that metallicity has a strong correlation with the cell shape and volume.
-In addition, we then recognize that an $\mathrm{AUC}=0.81$ should be used as baseline value rather than $\mathrm{AUC}=0.50$; thus, a classifier with $\mathrm{AUC}=0.85$ is not much more effective.
-This discovery further emphasizes the significance of spatial symmetry in momentum space for helping the model differentiate metals from insulators.
+To further support our previous findings, we perform the same series of classification tasks using simulated neutron diffraction (ND) patterns.
+Unlike X-rays, neutrons interact with the nuclei via the nuclear strong force, whose interaction can be approximated by a short-ranged Fermi pseudopotential.
+Since the Fermi pseudopotential is a delta function, whose strength is parameterized by the scattering length $b$, the neutron form factor is $Q$-independent in momentum space, which is the main difference between neutron and X-ray scattering (\autoref{eq:eq3}).
+In addition, the neutron scattering lengths are non-monotonic across the periodic table and differ even between isotopes of the same element.
+Therefore, the model cannot learn the total electron density in the same way as from the XRD patterns.